GWayneC/MMM-Random_Quotes/README.md

 ## Updating Quotes
 Because this module does not use an API to retrieve quotes, you will have to update/change the quotes manually.
-You can edit the `quotes.json` file and add/remove quotes.
+You can edit the `quotes.json` file to add or remove quotes.
 Please add new quotes to the end of the file and use the following format:
     {
 		"Index": 262,